-Apologetic Basics is designed to provide a foundational understanding of what Christian apologetics is and why it’s important.
+Apologetic Basics is designed to provide a foundational understanding of what Christian Apologetics is and why it is important to practice.
 According to 1 Peter 3:15, all believers are called to defend the faith they hold dear.
-This course will examine that call and seek to provide basic answers to several key issues that are commonly raised against the Christian faith.
+This course will examine that call and seek to provide basic answers to the major questions that are commonly raised against the Christian…View

 This 8-session Bible-based video series, DISCover Yourself and Others, will open a world of opportunity, by revealing how you can build stronger, healthier relationships.

 Using a highly-effective personality discovery tool, Martin Deacon will help you learn about your own unique strengths and weaknesses that you bring to every relationship and task.
 You’ll improve relationships and recognize how God has given…View